 The author of numerous works for soloists (Caliban's Dance, 2008), chamber music (Kleztet, 2008 - O Lacrimosa, 2009), large orchestra (Omega, 1998 - Sophia, 2007) and operas, Calvin has received commissions for his music from several major international institutions and music festivals, including the Royal Opera House Covent Garden, L'Orchestre Lamoureux, the Gaudeamus Festival, the Festival of Electro-acoustic Music of Bourges, Cannes International Film Festival and New Interfaces for Musical Expression (NIME04) Japan.
 His compositions have been performed throughout the world by an international range of leading performers and ensembles.

-Calvin’s first opera, La Cantatrice Chauve (The Bald Soprano, 2009) was commissioned by and developed at the Royal Opera House, Covent Garden.
-Encouraged by the American writer Susan Sontag in the mid-90's, Calvin has adapted Eugène Ionesco's absurdist play to a comic opera.
-La Cantatrice Chauve was premiered at the Théâtre de l'Athénée in Paris in 2009 and was critically acclaimed.
+Calvin’s first opera, La Cantatrice Chauve (The Bald Soprano, 2009) was commissioned by and developed through the Royal Opera House, Covent Garden.
+Personally encouraged by the American writer Susan Sontag in the mid-1990's, Calvin has adapted Eugène Ionesco's absurdist play as a comic opera.
+La Cantatrice Chauve was premiered at the Théâtre de l'Athénée-Louis Jouvet in Paris in 2009 and was critically acclaimed.
 The DVD recording of The Bald Soprano received the Orphée d'Or (Golden Orpheus) award at the Opéra de Bastille in May 2010.

 The domain of symphonic music is enriched by Calvin’s Klezmer Concerto for Clarinet and Orchestra, Kadosh (2009).
-Commissioned by the New-York clarinetist David Krakauer, the premiere took place at the Théâtre des Champs-Élysées in Paris with Krakauer as soloist playing with l'Orchestre Lamoureux.
+Commissioned by the New-York clarinettist David Krakauer, the premiere took place at the Théâtre des Champs-Élysées in Paris with Krakauer as soloist playing with l'Orchestre Lamoureux.
 In 2013, Calvin completed and premiered his Danses Concertantes (for wind band with woodwind quintet) commissioned by l'Orchestre d'Harmonie de Levallois.

-Jean-Philippe Calvin's compositional style is characterised by energetic, virtuosic and spatial orchestral writing; quick changes of atmosphere and great rhythmic complexity; as well as by a skillful manipulation of timbre, an acute sense of dramaturgy and a close familiarity with live-electronics.
+Jean-Philippe Calvin's compositional style is characterized by energetic, virtuosic and spatial orchestral writing; quick changes of atmosphere and great rhythmic complexity; as well as by a skillful manipulation of timbre, an acute sense of dramaturgy and a close familiarity with live-electronics.
 His works are marked by a concern with the role of gesture, sound and acoustics.